gregology/gregology.github.io/codex.md

 ### Before 2020

-- Self driving vehicles will be common
+- Self driving vehicles will be common (1% of inner city traffic my home town of Ottawa)
 - Traffic will be dramatically reduced by the small number of vehicles using traffic aware navigation (Uber drivers, self driving cars, delivery trucks, etc)

 ### Before 2030